pingcap/docs-cn/migrate-small-mysql-shards-to-tidb.md

 ) ENGINE=InnoDB DEFAULT CHARSET=latin1
 ```

 The `id` column is the primary key, and the `sid` column is the sharding key.
 The `id` column is auto-incremental, and duplicated multiple sharded table ranges will cause data conflicts.
-The `sid` can ensure that the index is globally unique, so you can follow the steps in [Remove the primary key attribute of the auto-incremental primary key](/dm/shard-merge-best-practices.md#remove-the-primary-key-attribute-from-the-column) to bypasses the `id` column.
+The `sid` can ensure that the index is globally unique, so you can follow the steps in [Remove the primary key attribute of the auto-increment primary key](/dm/shard-merge-best-practices.md#remove-the-primary-key-attribute-from-the-column) to bypasses the `id` column.

 {{< copyable "sql" >}}